Western Army Infantry Regiment: New parent unit

 In early September 2015, plans for the creation of the new unit, now referred to as the Amphibious Rapid Deployment Brigade were confirmed.
 The new unit was planned to be stood up by the end of FY2017, with a training corps to be set up in the interim (by the end of FY2016).
 As part of this plan, around 300 WAIR soldiers were sent to Camp Pendleton for direct training with US Marines in 2016.

 The new marine brigade (ARDB) was established on March 27, 2018, and is commanded by Major General Shinichi Aoki.

 Training

 Potential recruits for WAIR must be Ranger-qualified before they are accepted.
 Once in the unit, WAIR soldiers are trained in reconnaissance, survival skills and techniques.

 Equipment

-WAIR forces were equipped with light infantry weapons, including mortars and Japanese-made military trucks such as the Mitsubishi Type 73 Light Truck.
+WAIR forces were equipped with light infantry weapons, including mortars and Japanese-made military trucks such as the Mitsubishi Type 73.
 For current equipment see under: Amphibious Rapid Deployment Brigade.